 ASSOS MEN'S SHORTS/BIBS - ROAD

-Since the Chronosuit is a top-shelf item, Assos could only stitch in their primo S5 Uno chamois, the same one you find the S5 shorts.
-The new chamois is actually two separate pads with two separate stitchings.
+The key element of any bib short is its chamois.
+And the S5 holds nothing back here.
+The new FI.13 chamois is actually two separate pads with two separate stitchings.
 The layer next to your skin is softer than what you get on the S2.
 While it lacks in none of the elasticity of the original FI.13 chamois, it somehow feels less rubbery than the original.
-It's softer and it compresses less; it stretches it's not under so much tension.
+It's softer and it compresses less, which means when it stretches it's not under so much tension.
 In other words, when it's being stretched, it doesn't try to snap back into place, so it won't abrade your skin as much.
 The chamois is dimpled, too, to facilitate heat ventilation.
-You'll also note a broad cut at the front of the chamois to further reduce pressure -- seen by the wide stitching in the front of the short.
+You'll also note a new cut at the front of the chamois to further reduce genital pressure.

 The straps on the S5 are lighter and more vented than the S2; the leg grippers are asymmetrical, with one leg getting silver and one black; and the packaging will blow you away -- it comes in a thermo-foam box with a small jar of Assos' legendary Chamois Cream as well as a small bottle of Active Wear Cleanser, plus a wash bag.
 Available in Black and in White in sizes Small-TIR.